THE GIRL FROM RIO

 Blue Underground (UHD, Blu-ray & DVD) (US R0 4K/HD/NTSC), Umbrella (DVD) (Australia R0 PAL) / WS (1.66:1) (16:9)

-Next we jump to the far more outrageous and interesting second Eaton film, Jess Franco's The Girl from Rio.
 This time our hero is an American guy named Jeff Sutton (Dick Smart 2007's Wyler), who shows up in Rio with a stolen stash of $10 million that immediately gets the attention of crime boss Masius (Sanders), who's too lazy to get up and answer a phone by himself.
-Jeff's presence also puts him on the radar of our gal Sumuru, now alternately calling herself Sununda, Sumitra or Sunanda for no apparent reason, who's up to her old tricks in the female enclave of Femina, scheming to defeat "all men's kingdoms" through willpower and wiles.
+Jeff's presence also puts him on the radar of our gal Sumuru, now alternately calling herself Sununda, Sumitra or Sunanda for no apparent The Girl from Rioreason, who's up to her old tricks in the female enclave of Femina, scheming to defeat "all men's kingdoms" through willpower and wiles.
 Jeff's too busy getting manicures and bedding women whose names he can't bother to learn to notice the suspicious behavior at first.
-While strolling around with his latest conquest, Lesley (Rohm again in one of her many Franco appearances), he's approached by a quartet of menacing men in masks who try to spirit him away to Masius, but Sununda's ladies step in and bundle him off on a plane instead.
+While strolling around with his latest conquest, Lesley The Girl from Rio(Rohm again in one of her many Franco appearances), he's approached by a quartet of menacing men in masks who try to spirit him away to Masius, but Sununda's ladies step in and bundle him off on a plane instead.
 Soon he ends up in the villainess's futuristic lair where sexuality and sadism rule the day, and Masius will stop at nothing to track him down -- even if it means trying to drown Lesley to death in a swimming pool while giggling at Popeye comics.
 Sununda's no less wicked, keeping her enemies captive in giant glass cages with tape over their mouths and mowing down any imperfect girls in her army with machine guns when they disappoint her.
 Of course, Jeff turns out to have an ulterior motive as well that pits him in between the two criminal masterminds.

 This kinky curio was made at the height of Franco's collaborations with Towers and sits snugly alongside their two Fu Manchu films, Blood of Fu Manchu and another 1969 film, The Castle of Fu Manchu.
-The twisted sex content is pretty far out for a supposedly mainstream Euro 007 imitation, with men frequently restrained on the floor and attacked by predatory The Million Eyes of Sumuruwomen.
-You also get a fair amount of nudity in the uncut version, including some peek-a-boo shots of Rohm getting out of the shower and several female cast members wearing see-through mesh outfits.
+The twisted sex content is pretty far out for a supposedly mainstream Euro 007 imitation, with men frequently restrained on the floor and attacked by predatory women.
+You The Million Eyes of Sumurualso get a fair amount of nudity in the uncut version, including some peek-a-boo shots of Rohm getting out of the shower and several female cast members wearing see-through mesh outfits.
 There's also a kicky score The Girl from Rioby frequent Franco composer Daniel White, who blesses us with a fantastic sub-Julie London theme song containing the following lyrics: "The girl from Rio, dangerous and cool as ice / She plays with men just like a cat plays with mice. / Sometimes a smooth operator comes along / But she soon changes his song. / The girl from Rio is every man's desire / One cold look sets a poor man's soul on fire / He longs to hold her in his arms for just a kiss or two / Dreaming is easy to do!"
 Apart from some carnival footage in the third act the Rio setting is mostly inconsequential, but it definitely makes for a catchy title.

 The Girl from Rio bowed in some English-speaking territories in a brutally edited edition as Future Women, the source for some really lousy TV broadcast prints and gray market video copies, with every shred of sex and violence removed.
 Blue Underground first released The Girl from Rio on DVD in 2004 completely uncensored, including a fetishistic opening scene that paves the way for Franco's later Blue Rita, though the transfer exhibits some significant damage in several spots.
 The film was shot in English with most of the actors providing their original voices, though it's obvious they're repeatedly saying the "Sumuru" with the other random names dubbed in with little regard for lip sync.
 Extras on the DVD include a poster and still gallery, a "Facts about Sumuru" essay covering the character's literary history, and most substantially, "Rolling in Rio," a great 14-minute featurette with Franco, Towers and Eaton.
 Franco is effusive about Eaton and the comic strip nature of the film (which is sort of a cousin to his Lucky the Inscrutable as well), while Eaton is amusingly candid about her affection for the director and surprise about the naughtier side of his filmography.
 She also reveals her annoyance with a stand-in lesbian scene involving her character wedged in without her knowledge, and she also discusses her reasons for leaving the film industry for good after making this in Brazil.
 Towers has less to talk about, though he does go into the fast shooting schedule (which wrapped a week before they even got to film the carnival) and The Girl from Riohow this The Girl from Riosegued into the making of 99 Women.
 Don't miss Franco's Hitchcock anecdote at the end, too.
 The 2016 Blu-ray version of The Girl from Rio sported a much cleaner transfer, albeit with some obvious noise reduction and softness.
 The featurette is carried over along with a higher res poster and stills gallery.